How To Be Cool

 - You should have an outfit on hand for every occasion.
-A curve-loving bandage dress is great for parties.
+A curve-loving bandage dress is excellent for parties.
 A suit will give you the edge at job interviews.
-Keeping a nice selection of casual clothes on hand -- with pieces you can mix and match -- will help keep boredom at bay.
+Keeping a superb selection of casual clothes on hand -- with pieces, you can mix and match -- will help keep boredom at bay.

 - Think about the messages you might unintentionally be sending.
 For instance, if you own the same sweater in eight different colors, it could be easy for others to think that you are in a fashion rut.

 - Look for inspiration, not just in the outfits of people around you, but also in objects.
-Some cool lacy drapes could inspire your next awesome dress purchase.
+Some relaxed lacy drapes could inspire your next excellent dress purchase.